Donald Trump Echoes Mark Meadows In Early Morning FBI, DOJ Criticism

-One day after Rep. Mark Meadows of North Carolina made allegations against former FBI officials Peter Strzok and Lisa Page, President Donald Trump repeated those claims on Twitter says the Washington Post.
+One day after Rep. Mark Meadows of North Carolina made allegations against former FBI officials Peter Strzok and Lisa Page, President Donald Trump repeated those claims on Twitter, according to the Washington Post.

 Meadows claimed in a letter to the Deputy Attorney General Rod J. Rosenstein that Strozk and Page engaged in a “media leak strategy” to undermine the Trump administration, blaming the FBI and the Department of Justice (DOJ) for not investigating.
 In his letter he lists previously undisclosed messages between the two, calling on Rosenstein to launch an investigation into the pair.

-The pair is well used by Trump supporters to point to a conspiracy by the FBI against Trump having traded anti-Trump texts during the 2016 election campaign, something that saw Strzok fired, with Page leaving before the texts came out.
+The pair is often brought up in evidence by Trump supporters to point to collusion by members within the FBI against the Trump campaign and administration.
+Strzok and Page had traded anti-Trump texts during the 2016 election campaign — an act that saw Strzok fired and Page departing the agency before the texts came to light.

-The Washington Post says that the claim from Meadows is open to debate, with Strozk’s lawyer saying that the “media leak strategy” referenced by Strzok was an effort to stop leaks, not promote them against Trump.
+The Washington Post says that the claim from Meadows is open to debate, with Strzok’s lawyer claiming that the “media leak strategy” referenced by Strzok in his texts was an effort to stop leaks, not to promote them against Trump.

-But Trump took the reference from Meadows claiming that despite Strozk being fired by the FBI the Bureau had done nothing and that “the world is watching, and they get it completely.”
+Trump took the lead from Meadows, and despite the fact that Strzok was terminated by the FBI, claimed that the agency had done nothing.
+Further, Trump stated that “the world is watching, and they get it completely.”

 New Strzok-Page texts reveal “Media Leak Strategy.” @FoxNews So terrible, and NOTHING is being done at DOJ or FBI – but the world is watching, and they get it completely.